AreenHalabe/chat_bot/README.md

 - **AWS Lambda**: For running backend logic.
 - **Amazon Cognito**: For user authentication and management.
 - **React.js**: Frontend framework for building the web interface.
-- **AWS API Gateway**: For exposing APIs to interact with Lambda functions.
+- **AWS AppSync**: For exposing APIs to interact with Lambda functions.

 ## Architecture